coollabsio/jean-tui/README.md

 ### Editor Integration

-gcool includes a built-in editor selection menu for opening worktrees in your IDE.
+gcool includes built-in editor integration for opening worktrees in your IDE with a single keypress.

 **Setting your preferred editor:**
-1. Press `e` in the main view to open the editor selection modal
+1. Press `e` in the main view (or access via settings menu with `s`)
 2. Use `↑`/`↓` or `j`/`k` to navigate through available editors
 3. Press `Enter` to select and save your preference